kstrassheim/geo-pointer/README.md

 # Geo-Pointer (2012)
 This app transforms and shows geo-data points (lon, lat) for selected countries on custom mercator maps (pixels)

+A demo of this site is visible at: https://geopointer.z6.web.core.windows.net/

 ## Abstract-Keywords
 Geo-Data, Mercator Projection, Custom Maps